 There are many wonderful cyclamen hybrids available and since they stay in bloom for a long period, you can choose your plant while the flowers are open and know exactly what you are getting.

-- Sierra Series - Larger flowers (2-3 inches) in white, pink, salmon, scarlet, lilac and purple
+- Sierra Series: Larger flowers (2 to 3 inches) in white, pink, salmon, scarlet, lilac and purple

 - "Scentsation": An open-pollinated variety with a strong fragrance; flowers in pinks and reds

 - "Victoria": An open-pollinated variety that has ruffled white flowers with red mouths and margins